zuozhenggh/learning-library/data-management-library/autonomous-database/developer/ajd-soda/multi-cloud/multi-cloud.md

-# Python Micro-service with Oracle Autonomous and MongoDB
+# Python micro-service with Oracle Autonomous and MongoDB

 ## Introduction